 In the case, when $z_{\tt t}\gg z_{\tt r}$, the effective distance $\tilde z_1$ from (\ref{eq:amp-A1*}) reduces to $\tilde z_1={z_{\tt t}z_{\tt r}}/(z_{\tt t}+z_{\tt r}) \simeq z_{\tt r}$.
 Therefore, the PSF of a single lens transmission (\ref{eq:S_z*6z-mu2}) takes the form {}

-We shall call this case the receiving lens scenario, thus there will be superscript $\{\}^{\tt r}$ on the relevant quantiles.
+We shall call this case the receiving lens scenario, thus there will be superscript $\{\}^{\tt r}$ on the relevant quantities.

-Note that in this case, an observer in the focal region of the lens, positioned on the optical axis at $z_{\tt r}\gg z_{\tt t}$ from it, will see an Einstein ring around the lens with the radius $\theta^{\tt r}_1$ given as (see details in \cite{Turyshev-Toth:2023}): {}
+Note that in this case, a receiver in the focal region of the lens, with the transmitter at $z_{\tt t}\gg z_{\tt r}$, will see an Einstein ring around the lens with the angular radius $\theta^{\tt r}_1$ given as (see details in \cite{Turyshev-Toth:2023}): {}

 which is much larger than that obtained for the transmitting lens scenario (\ref{eq:theta1-t}).

 We observe that, in this case the first zero of the projected Airy pattern (\ref{eq:S_z*6z-mudd+}) occurs at $\rho^{\tt r}_{\tt 1GL}=2.40483/(k\theta^{\tt r}_1)\simeq 4.91\,{\rm cm}\,({\lambda}/{1~\mu{\rm m}})({M_\odot}/{M_1})^\frac{1}{2}(z_{\tt r}/650~{\rm AU})^\frac{1}{2}$, which is very small and needs to be aperture-averaged.
 Fig.~\ref{fig:psf-12} demonstrates the relevant behavior of the PSF (\ref{eq:S_z*6z-mudd+}) at very short spatial scales of a few cm.
 To estimate the impact of the large aperture on the light amplification, we average the result (\ref{eq:S_z*6z-mudd+}) over the aperture of the telescope and, using approximation for the Bessel functions for large arguments \cite{Abramovitz-Stegun:1965}, we determine: {}